imincik/geospatial-nix/README.md

 Flakes) is pinned to the exact Git commit revision using lock file and can be updated only when required.

-New Flake projects can be started from templates and applications can be packaged as OCI compatible container images or can be launched directly from source code repository (for example from GitHub).
+New Flake projects can be started from templates and built applications can be packaged as OCI compatible container images or can be launched directly from source code repository (for example from GitHub).